ModelarData/ModelarDB-RS/docs/user/README.md

 modelardb --host 10.0.0.37
 ```

-If `modelardbd` is running on a non-default port, the same port must be passed to the client:
+If `modelardbd` is running on a non-default port, the port number must be passed to the client:

 ```shell
 modelardb --host 10.0.0.37 --port 9998